eddspire/sora-2-wrapper/replit.md

 ## Overview

 This is an AI video generation application that uses OpenAI's Sora 2 Pro model to create videos from text prompts.
 Users can submit video generation requests, which are queued and processed asynchronously.
 The application provides real-time status updates and allows users to view, download, and manage their generated videos.
+The application is open access with no authentication required.

 ## User Preferences